 Lauren has a fun, challenging, intelligent, and present teaching style loved by thousands of students.
 After completing her 200 hr Yoga Teacher Training in 2013 through Frog Lotus Yoga, Lauren began teaching public classes and workshops within the community of Kansas City.
 After teaching hundreds of classes throughout Kansas City, Lauren founded Pop-Up Yoga KC, which creates donation-based yoga events drawing hundreds of students.
-Upon the success of Pop-Up Yoga KC, Lauren created Karma Tribe Yoga, Kansas City's Premiere Donation-Based Yoga Studio.
+Upon the success of Pop-Up Yoga KC, Lauren created True Love Yoga, Kansas City's Premiere Pay What You Can Yoga Studio.
 In 2016, Lauren was voted “Best Yoga Instructor” by Pitch Weekly Readers.
-Lauren thrives on creating opportunities to learn, grow, and connect, including workshops, international yoga retreats, and Karma Tribe Yoga 200 hr Yoga Teacher Training.
+Lauren thrives on creating opportunities to learn, grow, and connect, including workshops, international yoga retreats, and True Love Yoga 200 hr Yoga Teacher Training.

 In 2017, Lauren earned a certification in Thai Yoga Bodywork and completed Advanced Teacher Training through Jennifer Yarro, Vidya Heisel, and Jennilee Toner of Frog Lotus Yoga.
 She is also now the Co-Owner and Co-Founder of Heartland Yoga Festival.
-She stays connected with her students and community through her current offerings and is currently planning upcoming retreats, 2019 Karma Tribe Yoga 200 hour Yoga Teacher Training, the Karma Tribe Yoga Teacher Mentorship Program, the Karma Tribe Yoga Accessibility Initiative, and the 2019 Heartland Yoga Festival.
+She stays connected with her students and community through her current offerings and is currently planning upcoming retreats, 2021 True Love Yoga 200 hour Yoga Teacher Training, and the True Love Yoga Teacher Mentorship Program.

 Sedona’s devotion to living artfully is the driving force behind empowering classes that emphasize awareness, embodiment, and authenticity.